 Weston Pass in CO: The Road to Riches

-Weston Pass is a high mountain pass at an elevation of 3.639m (11,938ft) above the sea level, located on the boundary between Park and Lake counties in the U.S. state of Colorado. in Park County, Colorado, in the USA.
+Weston Pass is a high mountain pass at an elevation of 3.639m (11,938ft) above the sea level, located on the boundary of Park and Lake counties in the U.S. state of Colorado.
 This trail is not difficult though there are a few rocks in the trail that you may want to avoid if you do not have much clearance.
 Four-wheel drive is not necessary.
 It's one of the highest roads of Colorado.

 Is the road to Weston Pass difficult?

 From the east (via Highway 285), the road is not difficult with just some rough spots.
 It’s suitable for passenger cars.
-From the west (via Highway 24), a high clearance vehicle is recommended.
+From the west (via Highway 24), a high clearance and 4-wheel drive is recommended.
 The eastern route is considerably easier than the western slope.
 The road itself has quite a few washboards near the bottom which make it an annoying little drive.
 However, if you are hoping to traverse the entire route, a 4WD vehicle and high clearance is strongly recommended.
-On the west side there is a 4x4 trail that goes up to an old gold mine, this is a bit more challenging trail that requires a little more expertise and high clearance.
+The drive is very steep, hitting a 12% of maximum gradient through some of the ramps.

 When was the road to Weston Pass built?